cayennes/wanikani-minder/README.md

 - [x] beeminder oauth login
 - [x] store beeminder login in the DB
-- [ ] ability to enter and store WaniKani API token
+- [x] ability to enter and store WaniKani API token
-- [ ] ability to link to beeminder goals, and store what stat to use for the goal in the db
+- [ ] ability to link to beeminder goals
 - [ ] implement the endpoint that will report data to Beeminder

+Maybe necessary
+- [ ] store what stat to use for the goal in the db

 Bonus